tyrohellion/arcadia/README.md

 ## Installation

-3. enter about:profiles
+1. Enter `about:profiles`
+2. Press `Open Folder` under Root Directory
-4. Move the `chrome` folder and `user.js` file into the directory.
+3. Move the `chrome` folder and `user.js` file into the directory.

 ## Changes I like to do for this look